ohyoungpark/obsidian-sonkil/README.md

 > - `.env` file is added to `.gitignore` to prevent committing sensitive information
 > - After installing in development mode, you need to restart Obsidian or reload the plugin for changes to take effect

+## License

+This project is released into the public domain using The Unlicense.
+See the [LICENSE](LICENSE) file for details.

 ## Translations

 - [한국어 (Korean)](README.ko.md)